-Since the implementation of water conservation measures at Mount Sunapee in 1999, the total gallons of wastewater input into the lagoons has remained relatively constant despite the increase in skier visits during the past three years.
+Since the implementation of water conservation measures at Mount Sunapee in 1999, the total gallons of wastewater input into the lagoons has remained relatively constant despite the increase in skier visits over the past five years.

 In the summer of 2006, Mount Sunapee Resort rebuilt the septic fields serving the Summit Lodge using the Presby Environmental System.